almaan/genetech/README.md

 ## Handing in reports

-When you have written your answers in the rmarkdown document, you need "knit" the document into an HTML file.
-First, you click on the Knit button and chose "Knit to HTML" which will trigger the knitting process.
+When you have written your answers in the rmarkdown document, you need to "knit" the document into an HTML file.
+First, you click on the Knit button and choose "Knit to HTML" which will trigger the knitting process.
 When the process has finished, you should see a file called "main.html" in the file explorer.
 To download this file, you can click on it and select "View in Web Browser" which will open up a new tab in your browser.
 Then you right click on the page and save the webpage as a .html file on your own system.
 This is the file that